 We are in the midst of a monumental transformational process here on our beautiful planet.
-Recent weeks and months have been both miraculous and full of potential, yet also rife with challenge and difficulty – all at once!
+Recent years and months have been both miraculous and full of potential, yet also rife with challenge and difficulty – all at once!
 Millennia of collective trauma, fear, and wounding is rising up to the surface in order to be healed at this time.
-In spite of the intensity, we have the power to transmute this energy.
+In spite of the intensity, we do have the power to transmute this energy.
 You may be surprised at the immense opportunity embedded in this fear.
 As leaders, we must lean into it – not run away from it – and instead go toward the unknown.

-Research is showing that the year 2021 is the worst year on record for wellbeing.
-People are reporting feeling sadder and more anxious than ever.
-Isolation, fear, divisiveness, uncertainty, pandemic fear porn at every turn …with all of these factors and more, many of us are struggling.
+Research is showing that the year 2021 was the worst year on record for wellbeing.
+People reported feeling sadder and more anxious than ever.
+Isolation, fear, divisiveness, uncertainty, pandemic fear porn at every turn …with all of these factors and more, many of us are still struggling.
 Right now, only 25% of leaders feel that their employees are thriving emotionally and mentally.
 That’s just one of the shocking findings from Leadership IQ’s Employee Burnout In 2021.
 The figures also tell us that 71% of leaders expect that high performers are going to quit because of employee burnout.
 And perhaps most disturbing, 81% of leaders readily admit that they don’t really know how to successfully reduce employee burnout.

 Allostatic overload refers to the cumulative impact of chronic exposure to stressful circumstances which can eventually lead to overwhelm and breakdown.
 Consider the persistence of the pandemic pestilence and fallout, fierce political and racial polarisation, and widening income inequality.
 Ever more disastrous climate change in the form of extreme heat, wildfires, and drought, alongside tornadoes, hurricanes, and flooding.
 Together, these challenges have prompted a blend of helplessness, uncertainty, fear, and anger which continues to take a toll on our collective mental health, well-being, confidence, and effectiveness.
 So how do we take better care of ourselves?
 And how, in turn, do we take better care of each other, including those we lead, manage and influence?
 As with most things, treating the symptoms is surprisingly straightforward.